gvidon/reacto/README.md

 *Not yet available*

 ### `start-component [options] <component path>`
 Start new component.
-You can pass absolute/relative path or just compoentn name, in which case component will be created in current directory.
+You can pass absolute/relative path or just component name, in which case component will be created in current directory.

 #### `--actions`
 If passed `<component path>/actions.js` file created.